 To loosen the rod, turn the nut or bolt counter-clockwise.
 Thirty degrees should be more than enough.
 Upon readjusting, you should be careful not to tighten it excessively.
 You may opt for using a feeler gauge after setting up the strings for better results.

 A guitar bag is useful for avoiding environmental hazards, but it won't provide the guitar with ergonomic support to stop it from bending.
 Sturdy tailor-made guitar cases, in most instances, are devised to allow the guitar to rest in any position without risk of affecting the neck's inclination with respect to the body.

 With a case, you will not experience the usual setbacks of leaving the guitar resting on its back, which will cause the head's weight to slowly bend the neck and cause a backward bow.

 Additionally, opting for a hard case will provide improved protection from physical trauma from outside the case.

 Guitar stands are very practical for storage.
 However, it's also recommended to use a gig bag or strap to protect the guitar from the environment.
 Most stands have neck support to bear their weight in order to avoid bowing.

 A rack is also handy when you have multiple guitars to store.
 Nonetheless, be mindful that the rack should provide enough space for each guitar so they don't collide or accidentally hit each other.

 Be Aware Of Changes In Temperature & Humidity

-In spite of the tips described above, it’s much more important to pay attention to the humidity and temperature conditions when looking to store a guitar for the long term, as these will create a greater impact upon the instrument’s lifespan.
+In spite of the tips described above, it's much more important to pay attention to the humidity and temperature conditions when looking to store a guitar for the long term, as these will create a greater impact on the instrument's lifespan.